 "Acquire", obtain by gift, purchase, devise, grant, rental, rental purchase, lease or otherwise.
+"Acquire" shall not include a taking by eminent domain, except as provided in this chapter.

 "Annual income", a family's or person's gross annual income less such reasonable allowances for dependents, other than a spouse, and for medical expenses as the housing authority or, in the event that there is no housing authority, the department of housing and community development, determines.